wp-plugins/the-casengo-chat-widget/readme.txt

 "We decided to use Casengo mainly because we'd be able to get started right away.
 You hardly need any technical knowledge to get this app running." - Dorians Hofs, Parfumswinkel.nl

-"I downloaded the Casengo plugin for Wordpress.
+"I downloaded the Casengo Live Chat plugin for Wordpress.
 The contact button appeared in one go, and I was able to change both its text and colour to match our corporate identity.
 Brilliant!" - Davy van de Haar, BeLikeUs

 "Since using Casengo, we can respond to our customers 3 times as fast.
 It surprised us how easily customers switch between email and live chat.
 Casengo's just so simple." - Dick Franken, Takeaway.com